U.S. victims of mass shootings seek control over donations

 Newtown, the Connecticut town where a gunman killed 20 children and six adults at Sandy Hook Elementary School on December 14, has identified more than 60 funds raising money on behalf of victims or projects related to the shooting.

-The families of some mass shooting victims want a trusted, centralized authority to manage future donations.
+The families of some mass shooting victims want a National Compassion Fund established to manage future donations.

 "Going back to Oklahoma City, we've seen families who have had to endure not only horrific loss, but also the unimaginable task of wrestling with Byzantine nonprofit bureaucracies to access financial relief intended for them," the families said in a statement.
 "It's time to stop the madness.
 We cannot watch this happen, yet again, in Sandy Hook."

-Note: (This story was corrected in paragraph 12 to clarify that victims' fund, not foundation, was closed)